ruthlee/frankenpoems/README.md

 In order to spread Frankenbot's genius throughout the world, I made a package with exactly one use case: to run Frankenbot's `write_poem()` command.
 So you, too, can experience the grandeur of Frankenbot's poetic vision.

 ## Installation
-Enter `pip3 install Frankenbot` in your command line and it should world.
-Or try `pip install Frankebot`.
-The latest version is 4.0.0 (...because it took me four tries to get the actual package working and I couldn't be bothered with TestPyPi), so if THAT doesn't work try `pip install Frankenbot==4.0.0` or pip3 of the same command.
+Enter `pip3 install frankenpoem` in your command line and it should world.
+Or try `pip install frankenpoem`.
+The latest version is 4.0.0 (...because it took me four tries to get the actual package working and I couldn't be bothered with TestPyPi), so if THAT doesn't work try `pip install frankenpoem==4.0.0` or pip3 of the same command.

 Warning: you may need to make sure to have re and pandas installed, I don't think I got the package dependencies quite right.